-Instrument Description Feed-in tariff Eligible renewable energy plants with a capacity of up to 5MW must generally undergo an accreditation process, which may differ according to plant size and energy source.
+Instrument Description Feed-in tariff Eligible renewable energy plants with a capacity of up to 5 MW must generally undergo an accreditation process, which may differ according to plant size and energy source.
 Once this process is completed and the plant has been accredited, the electricity exported to the grid by the plant is bought by a FiT licensee, i.e. an electricity supplier, at rates fixed by the FTO 2012 and corrected yearly by the Gas and Electricity Markets Authority (Ofgem).
 This system only applies in Great Britain, i.e. Scotland, England and Wales.
 The Order is not applicable in Northern Ireland.
 With some exceptions, until 31 March 2017 plants between 50 kW and 5 MW are entitled to choose between the above-mentioned system and the Renewables Obligation.
 Contracts for Difference (CfD) A Contract for Difference (CfD) is a private law contract between a RES-E generator and the CfD Counterparty - Low Carbon Contracts Company (LCCC), wholly owned by the UK Government.
 The scheme is based on a difference between the market price and an agreed "strike price".
 Where a "strike price" is higher than a market price, the CfD Counterparty must pay the RES-E generator the difference between the "strike price" and the market price.
 Where market price is higher than the "strike price", RES-E generator must pay back the CfD Counterparty the difference between the market price and the "strike price".
 An operator of eligible RES-E technology, willing to secure a Contract for Difference, has to take part in an allocation round.
 The CfD scheme is currently in place in Great Britain Northern and Ireland.
 With some exceptions, until 31 March 2017, RES-E generators are able to choose between Renewables Obligation (RO) and CfD schemes.
 Since April 2017 the CfD scheme will be the only support scheme for all new RES-E plants over 5MW.
-Quota system Renewables Obligation In the United Kingdom, electricity generated from renewable sources is also promoted through a quota system in terms of a quota obligation and a certificate system.
-The Renewables Obligation Orders impose on electricity suppliers the obligation to prove that a certain proportion of electricity supplied was generated from renewable sources.
-To this end, they shall present Renewables Obligation Certificates to responsible regulatory authorities - Ofgem (in charge in England, Scotland and Wales) or the Northern Ireland Authority for Utility Regulation (NIAUR).
-The quota system supports plants above 5 MW, although plants between 50 kW and 5 MW are also entitled to choose between the feed-in tariff system and the Renewables Obligation.
-The scheme will close to all new generating capacities on 31 March 2017.
 Tax regulation mechanism From April 2013, Carbon Price Floor was introduced in Great Britain.
 The tax applies to fossil fuels used for electricity generation.
 Renewable electricity is exempt from paying this tax.
 Non-domestic Renewable Heat Incentive (RHI) The RHI is the world's first Feed-in-Tariff for renewable heat, introduced in 2011 (non-domestic) and 2014 (domestic).
 The government announced in late 2015 that the RHI scheme would be extended to 2020/21.
 The budget is to increase from £430 million in 2015/16 to £1.15 billion in 2020/21.
 The heat demand that can be claimed for (which is deemed) is being reduced, thus cutting the amount of RHI that can be claimed by larger properties.
-Solar thermal installations will no longer be eligible under the RHI from 2017 onwards.
-Training programmes for Installers Green Deal Skills Alliance (GDSA) Launched in January 2012, the aim of this scheme is to ensure that the UK has the right skills to implement the Green Deal - the flagship policy to improve the energy efficiency of buildings.
+All technologies used for heat generation from renewable energy sources are eligible Training programmes for Installers Green Deal Skills Alliance (GDSA) Launched in January 2012, the aim of this scheme is to ensure that the UK has the right skills to implement the Green Deal - the flagship policy to improve the energy efficiency of buildings.
 GDSA is tasked with creating new training and accreditation opportunities for the energy assessment, advice and installation workforce.
 Biofuel quota Renewable Transport Fuel Obligations A quota system for biofuels is in place in the United Kingdom since 2007.
 Fuel suppliers for transport are obliged to satisfy a specified quota amount of biofuels in the total supplied fuel.
 There is a certificate system for providing proof of compliance.